Brentidae

-Brentidae is a cosmopolitan family of primarily xylophagous beetles also known as straight-snouted weevils.
-The concept of this family has been recently expanded with the inclusion of three groups formerly placed in the Curculionidae; the subfamilies Apioninae, Cyladinae, and Nanophyinae, as well as the Ithycerinae, previously considered a separate family.
+Brentidae is a cosmopolitan family of primarily xylophagous beetles also known as straight-snouted weevils; they have sometimes been called "primitive weevils", but this name also applies to taxa such as the Belidae.
+The concept of this family has been expanded with the inclusion of three groups formerly placed in the Curculionidae; the subfamilies Apioninae, Cyladinae, and Nanophyinae, as well as the Ithycerinae, previously considered a separate family.
 They are most diverse in the tropics, but occur throughout the temperate regions of the world.
 They are among the families of weevils that have non-elbowed antennae, and tend to be elongate and flattened, though there are numerous exceptions.

+Classification

 The subfamilial classification of the family has been reorganized by several different authors within the last 20 years, and is not yet stable; the most recent, and conservative, classification (Oberprieler et al., 2007) accepts only 6 subfamilies, with many familiar subfamilial taxa (e.g., Antliarhininae, Cyladinae, Cyphagoginae, Myrmacicelinae and Trachelizinae) now relegated to the corresponding tribal groups, Antliarhinini, Cyladini, Cyphagogini, Myrmacicelini and Trachelizini, primarily within the subfamily Brentinae.

+The New York weevil has been included in a broadly defined family definition, placed as the only genus in a subfamily Ithycerinae, This position has not been retained by some authors who treat the genus and its extinct relatives treated as the separate family Ithyceridae.

+There are 4000 known species of Brentids.

+Description

+Brentid larvae are fungivorous, eating fungi on dead wood.
+The adults are usually long and dark, and can be as small as 1.5 mm or as long as 90.